What Should Be Included on a Flooring Installation Price Quote

 - Materials – Apart from the actual flooring what other materials will the contractor be supplying?
 These materials should be broken down, including sales tax.

 - Square Footage – Are they basing their material costs on actual square footage and if so are they factoring in overage?
 If they are including overage then will they leave any extra unused materials for you at the end of the job?
 Think spare tiles or slats for repairs etc.

 - Moldings – Some clients make the mistake of thinking that modelings always come included with their new floors.
 They are a separate element of the job and need to be discussed, chosen and factored in.

 - Finishes – If you are installing an unfinished wood floor your quote should state clearly which finishes will be applied and with which sealing and finishing products.
 What about the cost of sanding for unfinished wood floors?

 - Guarantees – And finally if the contractors work comes with guarantees then these should be clearly stated on the quote

 Clearly not all these details will be included on every flooring quote, it will depend entirely on what your specific project, but hopefully this information will better prepare you.

-Click here to find out the 5 signs you hired yourself a reliable hardwood flooring contractor.
+Hopefully you now have a fair idea of how to price a flooring job.
 Do you have any stories to share about flooring installation price quotes?
 Were there any unforeseen surprises?
 Please let us know using the comment section below.